Power of Speech

 Loud Shirt Day

-Loud Shirt Day is an annual fundraising day celebrated in October of each year to support the work of First Voice member centres across Australia.
+Loud Shirt Day is an annual fundraising day celebrated in October of each year to support the work of First Voice member centres.
 It’s celebrated each year by schools, small and large businesses, cafes, government departments – any many other different types of organisations – to support children who are deaf or hearing impaired.
 Many organisations nominate their own date in October to recognise the day – and tie this into a staff event, general fundraiser or other team building opportunity.
 Loud Shirt Day is a day to wear your brightest clothes and raise money to help give the gift of sound and speech to deaf children.

 Why support Loud Shirt Day